Freedeck/Susdeck/README.md

 However, `icon-count` and `modal-color` are custom.
 `modal-color` relates to the icon editing modal in Companion.
 `icon-count` relates to the amount of icons on your screen.
 You may need to adjust `template-columns` after to see those icons.
-Remember that Freedeck puts 3 icons (Stop All, Reload, Icon), so set it to however many icons you want, subtracted by 3.
+Remember that Freedeck puts 3 icons (Stop All, Reload, On-Deck), so set it to however many icons you want, subtracted by 3.

 ## Tested Devices